joshbirnholz/Demo-Notes/README.md

 # Demo-Notes
-A simple notes app to demonstrate the WatchKit and WatchConnectivity for communicating between iPhone and Apple Watch
+A simple notes app to demonstrate the WatchKit and WatchConnectivity frameworks for communicating between iPhone and Apple Watch